tada5hi/vuecs/README.md

 ## Packages
 The repository contains the following packages:

-- 🏔 **@vue-layout/navigation**: A package to render a multi level navigation menu.
+- 🏔 **@vue-layout/navigation**: A package to build multi level navigation menus.
-- 🧪 **@vue-layout/navigation-demo** : An example project on how to use the navigation package.
-- 🧰 **@vue-layout/utils**: A package for building form and list components on the fly in the vue render function.
+- 🧰 **@vue-layout/hyperscript**: A package containing hyperscript components for usage in render functions.
-- 🧪 **@vue-layout/utils-demo** : An example project on how to use the utils package.

 ## Documentation
 Coming soon...